armaanpriyadarshan/TensorFlow-2-Lite-Object-Detection-on-the-Raspberry-Pi/README.md

 **I will soon make a YouTube Tutorial which will be posted [here](), and an extremely import step [here](https://www.youtube.com/channel/UCT9t2Bug62RDUfSBcPt0Bzg?sub_confirmation=1)!**

+## Why TensorFlow Lite?
+This guide is my 3rd in a series about the TensorFlow Object Detection API.
+Of my 2 previous guides, one of them is about TensorFlow Object Detection on the Raspberry Pi.
+If I already have a tutorial, why make another?
+TensorFlow Lite is a massive improvement from your standard TensorFlow installation.
+Not only is it so much easier to install and use, but the performance is significantly better.
+It's optimized to run on mobile and other edge devices such as the Raspberry Pi.
+The numbers speak for themselves!

 ## Table of Contents
 1. [Setting up the Raspberry Pi and Getting Updates]()
 2. [Organizing our Workspace and Virtual Environment]()